 Students may bring backpacks to their classes.
-Backpacks and all other types of bags must be compact enough to fit in the wire cage beneath classroom seats.
-In classrooms with seats that do not have seats with wire cages (band, tech, arts) teachers will determine an appropriate place to store backpacks.
+Backpacks and all other types of bags must be compact enough to be stored in classrooms such that staff and students can walk safely about the room.

 BULLYING & HARASSMENT

 Reference full on-line bullying and harassment policy at: